 Photo courtesy of Gulley Greenhouse & Garden Center

-Fort Collins Nursery is a year-round, locally-owned garden center and has been serving Northern Colorado since 1932.
+Fort Collins Nursery is a year-round, locally owned garden center and has been serving Northern Colorado since 1932.
 From gardening tools and fertilizer to fairy gardening supplies and even home decor and gifts, they offer everything you need to enhance and grow your garden.
 And they have an on-site playground so the kids can play while you shop and learn!

 Photo courtesy of Loveland Garden Center

 This Loveland center sells, educates and assists with all things gardening — from food crops and pest control to flowers and decor.
-During the holiday season, you can buy fresh-cut garland, swags, wreaths and stems, Poinsettia and other festive florals.
+During the holiday season, you can buy fresh-cut garland, wreaths and stems, Poinsettia and other festive florals.
 You can even trim your very own fresh-cut tree!

 This mom and pop-style garden center buys locally, sells locally and is owned locally!
 The complete garden center includes garden decor, roses, plants, shrubs, seeds, bulbs, potting soil and composts.
 Unique to Pope Farms, they also offer a full selection of locally grown produce — including Western Slope fruit and Rocky Ford melons — alongside specialty items like Colorado’s Best Beef, Colorado Cherry Company ciders and juice, Village Pie Maker frozen fruit pies, Clarks local honey and their own frozen green chili!

-Originally opened in 1965 with just one acre, this local landscape and garden center is now located on 15 acres of hillside overlooking Benson Reservoir.
+Originally opened in 1965 with just 1 acre, this local landscape and garden center is now located on 15 acres of hillside overlooking Benson Reservoir.
 Locally owned and operated by Jack and Christine Fetig, the team behind Alpine Gardens Landscaping, the greenhouses, education and products are managed by experts with attainable landscaping in mind.
 Preview all their offerings here — from trees and annuals to bird baths and fertilizers.

 This Colorado forest-inspired greenhouse and garden center is driven by simplicity and a low-key approach.
 The greenhouse was built single-handedly by co-owner Tom Haynie.
-It now showcases hundreds of spring flower baskets, thousands of annuals and vegetable starts and all types of garden supplies, tools and soil amendments.
+It now showcases hundreds of spring flower baskets, thousands of annuals and vegetable starts, and all types of garden supplies, tools and soil amendments.
 You can find just about anything at Creekside, from ornamental to fruit trees, perennials and annuals, and vegetables and seeds.
 What’s more, the on-site art gallery has pottery and art to explore before you leave!

 Photo courtesy of Plantorium Greenhouse